NNRepos/enum-spanner-rs/benchmarks/README.md

 All times are given in seconds, all memory allocations in bytes.
 This is not the actual amount of memory needed, but a sum over the allocations made.
 It does not include stack, program code, or overhead of the allocator.
 Also the space requirements are for the final data structure.
 Right now, additional memory is needed to store the input string in memory and to represent the non-trimmed DAG.
 Especially the latter can be of considerable size, as it uses number of states in the automaton times length of the input string many bits.

 The detailed analysis of delays is only available if the optional --repetitions <num> parameter is used.
-The parameter gives the numebr of times, the enumeration part should be performed.
+The parameter gives the number of times, the enumeration part should be performed.
 During each path, every delay is stored in memory.
-After <num> passes, for every produced results, there are <num> delay measurements, where the median is taken.
-Using this median, the following statistics are computed.
+After <num> passes, for every produced results, there are <num> delay measurements.
+We take the median of these <num> measurements to compute the statistics in the table below.
 If there is only one repetition, there will be some outliers, e.g., due to interrupt processing.
 Note that delays due to interrupts can be several order of magnitude larger than all delays encoutered due to the algorithm.
 Thus to evaluate the algorithm (and not the whole system performance), there should be a few repetitions.
 For our own analysis we took 10 repetitions, but your mileage may vary.

-If there are many results, collecting this statistics can use a considerable amount of RAM.
+If there are many results, collecting these statistics requires a considerable amount of RAM.

+This are the fields of the delay object:
 | field | description |
 | ----- | ----------- |
 | delay\_min | minimal time between two results |